Loading...

 | Cyclical Losses | Losses during economic or industry downturns; profits return in up cycles | May include if tested party faces same cycle; use multi-year data to capture full cycle |

-| Start-up Losses | Initial years of heavy investment, low revenue, market-building pricing | Include only if tested party is also in start-up phase; losses should be temporary (2-3 years for distributors) |
+| Start-up Losses | Initial years of heavy investment, low revenue, market-building pricing | Include only if tested party is also in start-up phase; losses should be temporary (2–3 years is a common practitioner expectation, not a regulatory cap) |

 | Restructuring Losses | One-time costs from plant closures, severance, write-downs | Generally exclude unless tested party underwent similar restructuring; consider adjusting financials if data available |